 - I am committed to reading about and making space on my platform for antiracism.
 This means I will be studying how I can actively become a better antiracist, as well as lifting the voices of those who are doing the work.

-- I will out hate speech and having uncomfortable conversations.
+- I won’t allow hate speech and I am ready to have uncomfortable conversations.
 I refuse to play the respectability politics game.
 I believe people should be held accountable for what they do and say, especially when it causes harm or upholds systems that cause harm.